RCOS-EasyContact/EasyContact.Legacy/Frontend/README.md

 But please check package and see if "scripts" contents in it and have sever commmands such as "start", "build",etc If yes, then you are good to go

+### `npm install --save react-redux`

+install redux and use this package and grape the exist started code in the website : https://redux.js.org/tutorials/fundamentals/part-5-ui-react

 ### `npm start`

 Runs the app in the development mode.